CVXR: An R Package for Disciplined Convex Optimization: Examples

 Here $\lambda \geq 0$ is the overall regularization weight and $\alpha \in [0,1]$ controls the relative $l_1$ versus squared $l_2$ penalty.
 Thus, this model encompasses both ridge ($\alpha = 0$) and lasso ($\alpha = 1$) regression.

-To solve this problem in \cvxr{}, we first define a function that calculates the regularization term given the variable and penalty weights. \begin{CodeInput} elastic_reg <- function(beta, lambda = 0, alpha = 0) { ridge <- (1 - alpha) * sum(beta^2) lasso <- alpha * p_norm(beta, 1) lambda * (lasso + ridge) } \end{CodeInput} Then, we add it to the scaled least squares loss. \begin{CodeInput} loss <- sum((y - X obj <- loss + elastic_reg(beta, lambda, alpha) prob <- Problem(Minimize(obj)) result <- solve(prob) \end{CodeInput} The advantage of this modular approach is that we can easily incorporate elastic net regularization into other regression models.
-For instance, if we wanted to run regularized Huber regression, \cvxr{} allows us to reuse the above code with just a single changed line, \begin{CodeInput} loss <- huber(y - X \end{CodeInput}
+To solve this problem in \cvxr{}, we first define a function that calculates the regularization term given the variable and penalty weights. \begin{CodeChunk} \begin{CodeInput} R> elastic_reg <- function(beta, lambda = 0, alpha = 0) { + ridge <- (1 - alpha) * sum(beta^2) + lasso <- alpha * p_norm(beta, 1) + lambda * (lasso + ridge) + } \end{CodeInput} \end{CodeChunk} Then, we add it to the scaled least squares loss. \begin{CodeChunk} \begin{CodeInput} R> loss <- sum((y - X R> obj <- loss + elastic_reg(beta, lambda, alpha) R> prob <- Problem(Minimize(obj)) R> result <- solve(prob) \end{CodeInput} \end{CodeChunk} The advantage of this modular approach is that we can easily incorporate elastic net regularization into other regression models.
+For instance, if we wanted to run regularized Huber regression, \cvxr{} allows us to reuse the above code with just a single changed line, \begin{CodeChunk} \begin{CodeInput} R> loss <- sum(huber(y - X \end{CodeInput} \end{CodeChunk}

-\subsubsection{Logistic Regression}
+\subsubsection{Logistic regression}

 Suppose now that $y_i \in \{0,1\}$ is a binary class indicator.
 One of the most popular methods for binary classification is logistic regression \citep{Cox:1958, Freedman:2009}.
-We model the conditional response as $y|x \sim \mbox{Bernoulli}(g_{\beta}(x))$, where $g_{\beta}(x) = \frac{1}{1 + e^{-x^T\beta}}$ is the logistic function, and maximize the log-likelihood function, yielding the optimization problem
+We model the conditional response as $y|x \sim \mbox{Bernoulli}(g_{\beta}(x))$, where $g_{\beta}(x) = \frac{1}{1 + e^{-x^\top\beta}}$ is the logistic function, and maximize the log-likelihood function, yielding the optimization problem